smithdp60/semitone/README.md

 I initially tried to use modals for log in and sign up, however, I wasn’t able to display error messages, since the modals disappeared, and then displayed the same error for both log in and sign up modals.
 So this had to go.

+### Bootstrap modal favorites with adding favorites

+Wasn't able to make favorites appear in the modal without refreshing the page.
+Would like to figure out how to use AJAX to make the newest favorite appear instantly.

 [Semitone GitHub repo]:https://github.com/smithdp60/semitone

 [Semitone on Heroku]:https://semitone.herokuapp.com/